ausaccessfed/dev-portal/docs/_how-to-write-a-tutorial/03-set-up-local-environment.md

 ---
 title: Set up development environment
-order: 2
+order: 3
 duration: 1
 ---

-The AAF Support Tutorials site is built with [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).
 To contribute to the content or create a new tutorial, we recommend that you set up a local development environment, so you can visualise and fine tune your work before you submit it for review.
 <br>

 ### Checking out the code
+The AAF Support Tutorials site is built with [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).
+The source code for the site is hosted in the [AAF dev portal repository](https://github.com/ausaccessfed/dev-portal).
 Clone the repository of the documentation source code.
 This can be done using the Git command:

 ```shell